 Need more help with your EMDR treatment planning?

 My EMDR Treatment Planning Templates are designed to help you stay organized so you know where to start with your complex clients.
 These worksheets will help keep your treatment plan clean & focused so you have a solid sense of direction in your work as an EMDR Therapist.

 These templates are due for release SOON!!
 Get on my mailing list so you can be notified as soon as they are available!

 Dana Carretta-Stein is a Licensed Mental Health Counselor and founder of Peaceful Living Mental Health Counseling, PLLC, a trauma-informed private practice in Scarsdale, NY.

 She is an expert on EMDR Therapy and uses EMDR regularly in her practice.
-She is an EMDRIA Consultant-in-Training and provides individual and group consultation to EMDR Therapists who are seeking guidance and professional development in their own work with EMDR Therapy.
+She is an EMDRIA Approved Consultant and provides individual and group consultation to EMDR Therapists who are seeking guidance and professional development in their own work with EMDR Therapy.